edwardsmoses/edwardsmoses.com/_data/blog/2025-08-24-implementing-2fa-totp-remix.md

 ## **Introduction**

-I've always wondered how TOTP for 2FA actually worked.

-You open Google Authenticator or Microsoft Authenticator, scan a QR code, and suddenly the app starts generating a 6-digit code that keeps changing every few seconds.
+I've always wondered how 2FA actually worked.You open Google Authenticator or Microsoft Authenticator, scan a QR code, and suddenly the app starts generating a 6-digit code that keeps changing every few seconds; it felt like magic.
 From the user's side, the whole thing feels simple.
 From the app side, though, I wanted to understand the moving pieces properly.

-So I built a small demo app called `totp-demo` to see the whole flow end-to-end: login with email and password, turn on 2FA from settings, scan a QR code, verify the first code, and then enforce that TOTP step on the next login.
+So I decided to build a small demo app, `totp-demo` to see the whole flow end-to-end: login with email and password, turn on 2FA from settings, scan a QR code, verify the first code, and then enforce that TOTP step on the next login.

+ Hopefully, by the end, if we don't get lost, we'd have a working 2FA system!

-That's what this article covers.
-We'll keep the auth system small, back it with SQLite, and wire the TOTP flow in a way that still feels close to a real project.
+We'll keep the auth system super simple, back it with SQLite, and wire the up TOTP flow.

 ## Getting started